aws-samples/aws-secretsmgr-workshop/docs/RDSFargate/RDS.md

 1. Go to the **<a href="https://console.aws.amazon.com/secretsmanager" target="_blank">Secrets Manager console</a>**.

+2. Check your region to make sure the Secrets Manager console is operating in the correct region.
+If not, then switch your region into the region in which you deployed your CloudFomration stack.

-2. Click **Store a new secret**.
+3. Click **Store a new secret**.

-3. Select the **Credentials for RDS database** radio button.
+4. Select the **Credentials for RDS database** radio button.

-4. Copy the values for the DBUser and DBPassword CloudFormation output values that you got from the CloudFormation stack into the **User name** and **Password** fields respectively.
+5. Copy the values for the DBUser and DBPassword CloudFormation output values that you got from the CloudFormation stack into the **User name** and **Password** fields respectively.

-5. For the encryption key, Secrets Manager gives you the option of using the default KMS key that Secrets Manager creates for your account.
+6. For the encryption key, Secrets Manager gives you the option of using the default KMS key that Secrets Manager creates for your account.
 This default key is managed by Secrets Manager itself.
 It provides encryption but you do not have the ability manage the policies or grants for the key.
 You can also specify your own KMS key which gives you more the option of configuring grants and policies that provide more granular permissions.

     In a production environment that requires fine-grained security controls, you would likely choose your own key.
 For this workshop we do not require these additional controls so select **DefaultEncryptionKey** in the dropdown menu.

-6. Scroll down to the bottom of the page and you will see a list of your RDS instances.
+7. Scroll down to the bottom of the page and you will see a list of your RDS instances.
 Select the RDS instance based on the DBInstance CloudFormation output value.

     ![AWS Secrets Manager store secret part 1](images/RDSSMStore1.png)

-7. Click **Next**.
+8. Click **Next**.

-8. Enter a name for the secret.
+9. Enter a name for the secret.
 You can pick a name or just use **smdemo** as shown below.
 Note that this must bot be the name of a secret that is pending deletion.

     ![AWS Secrets Manager store secret part 2](images/RDSSMStore2.png)

-9. Click **Next**.
+10. Click **Next**.

-10. Select **Disable automatic rotation** and then click **Next**.
+11. Select **Disable automatic rotation** and then click **Next**.
 We will enable rotation later in this module.

     ![AWS Secrets Manager store secret part 3](images/RDSSMStore3.png)

-11. Click **Store**.
+12. Click **Store**.

     You have now stored your secret value as shown below.